Bulldog Drummond’s Third Round

 Publication Date: 1923

-Genre: Fiction
+Genre: Mystery

 H.C.
 McNeile’s novels about a private detective named Bulldog Drummond are light and breezy and thoroughly fun.
 Bulldog Drummond’s Third Round is as enjoyable as any.

 It pits Drummond against his recurring nemesis Carl Peterson.
-The reader knows exactly what Peterson is up to, and the question is will Drummond will be able to stop him.
+The reader knows exactly what Peterson is up to, and the question is will Drummond be able to stop him.